-Technology is changing almost every industry, and the construction industry is no different.
-There are several advancements which have changed the way things are done in construction to makes things easier and far more efficient, so if you’re not using them yet in your business then perhaps it’s time to as there are many benefits.
+Technology is changing almost every industry and the construction industry is no different.
+There are several advancements which have changed the way things are done in construction to makes things easier and far more efficient.
+So, if you’re not using them yet in your business then perhaps it’s time to as there are many benefits.

-Virtual Reality (VR) could have a significant impact on safety training and equipment operator training as it can give workers exposure to environments such as confined spaces or working at height in a safe, controlled environment.
-This kind of practice has been used to train soldiers, pilots, and surgeons for years and uses VR simulators, it could be used in the same way to train construction workers on operating cranes and excavators and doing welding and masonry work.
-Augmented reality (AR) is another technology that can significantly improve safety on the construction site because it can be used to create a more detailed safety plan or provide training on heavy equipment.
+Virtual Reality (VR) could have a significant impact on safety training.
+Also, the equipment operator training can give workers exposure to environments.
+Such as confined spaces or working at height in a safe, controlled environment.
+Soldiers, pilots, and surgeons had used this kind of practice to train themselves for years.
+VR simulators could be used in the same way to train construction workers on operating cranes and excavators and doing welding and masonry work.
+Augmented reality (AR) can significantly improve safety on the construction site.
+Because it can be used to create a more detailed safety plan or provide training on heavy equipment.

 Finally, drones are another addition to the construction industry.
 Drones can be used to conduct site surveys more quickly and accurately than a crew on the ground and they are also cheaper than aerial imaging.
 Drones can also inspect hard to reach places such as bridges or around tall buildings safely.
 You can also use them to monitor progress on a job site and see how people are working.